Mole-Python/Stripe_donation_payment_test/README.md

 # Stripe_donation_payment_test

-Open index.html in browser and run app.py in terminal to start in dbug mode
+Open index.html in browser and run app.py in terminal to start in debug mode